-Check the ash pan before reloading the stove.
+Wearing protective stove gloves, check the ash pan before reloading the stove.
 If the ash level is close to the top, empty the pan.
 Before replacing the ash pan, clear away any ash that has spilled over the sides and back of the pan.

-Empty the ash drawer regularly, typically everyone to three days.
+When burning wood, empty the ash drawer regularly, typically every one to three days.
 The frequency will vary depending on how hot you run your stove: the hotter the fire, the more wood you burn, and the faster ash will accumulate.